bttmly/poser-collection/README.md

 ...
 But now, actually, the methods:

 #### `.forEach()`
+The [fast.js](https://github.com/codemix/fast.js) implementation of `forEach`.
+The major difference from the native method is that it iterates over indexes for which a value isn't present.

 #### `.map()`
+The [fast.js](https://github.com/codemix/fast.js) implementation of `map`.
+The major difference from the native method is that it iterates over indexes for which a value isn't present.

 #### `.filter()`
+The [fast.js](https://github.com/codemix/fast.js) implementation of `filter`.
+The major difference from the native method is that it iterates over indexes for which a value isn't present.

 #### `.reduce()`
+The [fast.js](https://github.com/codemix/fast.js) implementation of `reduce`.
+The major difference from the native method is that it iterates over indexes for which a value isn't present.

 #### `.reduceRight()`
+The [fast.js](https://github.com/codemix/fast.js) implementation of `reduceRight`.
+The major difference from the native method is that it iterates over indexes for which a value isn't present.

 #### `.every()`
+The [fast.js](https://github.com/codemix/fast.js) implementation of `every`.
+The major difference from the native method is that it iterates over indexes for which a value isn't present.

 #### `.some()`
+The [fast.js](https://github.com/codemix/fast.js) implementation of `some`.
+The major difference from the native method is that it iterates over indexes for which a value isn't present.

 #### `.indexOf()`
+The [fast.js](https://github.com/codemix/fast.js) implementation of `indexOf`.
+The major difference from the native method is that it iterates over indexes for which a value isn't present.

 #### `.lastIndexOf()`
+The [fast.js](https://github.com/codemix/fast.js) implementation of `lastIndexOf`.
+The major difference from the native method is that it iterates over indexes for which a value isn't present.

 #### `.nativeForEach()`
+The native `Array` implementation of `forEach`.

 #### `.nativeMap()`
+The native `Array` implementation of `map`.

 #### `.nativeFilter()`
+The native `Array` implementation of `.filter`.

 #### `.nativeReduce()`
+The native `Array` implementation of `reduce`.

 #### `.nativeReduceRight()`
+The native `Array` implementation of `reduceRight`.

 #### `.nativeEvery()`
+The native `Array` implementation of `every`.

 #### `.nativeSome()`
+The native `Array` implementation of `some`.

 #### `.nativeIndexOf()`
+The native `Array` implementation of `indexOf`.

 #### `.nativeLastIndexOf()`
+The native `Array` implementation of `lastIndexOf`.

 #### `chainPush()`
 Works like `Array.prototype.push`, except it returns the collection so you can chain subsequent method calls.